willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 **Additional known issues**
 -	Websites open in Windows Mixed Reality will be lost when Mixed Reality Portal closes, though the Microsoft Edge windows will remain where they were placed in the mixed reality home.
 -	Audio from Microsoft Edge windows is not spatialized.
--	Opening a 360 video from YouTube in Windows Mixed Reality may result in the video being distorted in the headset.
-Refreshing the YouTube video’s page and relaunching the 360 video should fix the issue.
+-	**Fixed in 360 Viewer extension version 2.3.8**: Opening a 360 video from YouTube in Windows Mixed Reality may result in the video being distorted in the headset.
+Restarting Edge should invisibly update the 360 Viewer extension to resolve this issue.
+You can confirm which version of the extension you have by entering `edge://system/` in the address bar and selecting the **Expand** button next to "extensions."
 -	During Windows Mixed Reality sessions, virtual monitors will appear as generic physical monitors in Settings > System > Display.

 ## HMD Connectivity